 FAQs

-What weight should I start with when rucking with a weight vest?
+What weight should I start with for rucking with a weight vest?

 How important is the fit of a weight vest?

-What features should I look for in a weight vest for visibility?
+What features should I look for in a durable weight vest?

 The Bottom Line